tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/self-signed-certificates.md

 5. Create a Kubernetes secret with name `opendesk-certificates-keystore-jks` with key `password` and as value the jks trust store password.

+> **Note**<br>
+> XWiki does not support the use of an existing secret to access the keystore.
+Therefore you have to set the password
+> from step 5 also as `secrets.certificates.password`.

 ## Option 2a: Use cert-manager.io with auto-generated namespace based root-certificate

 This option is useful when you do not have a trusted certificate available and can't fetch a certificate from